-When I started my business evaluating PC-based accounting software in 1983, side-by-side checklists with vendor ratings was a common way to evaluate and even select manufacturing software.
+When I started my business evaluating PC-based accounting software in 1983, side-by-side manufacturing software checklists with vendor ratings was a common way to evaluate and even select manufacturing software.
 Millions of dollars of software have been purchased based on a vendor which has 94% of a feature list as opposed to another vendor who only shows they can do 91%!
 This approach is still sometimes used but does it really make sense anymore?

-To be fair, in a macro sense, the checklists still have value, but only if the criteria is distinguishable, meaning that the items are not all functions that every system can do in one way or another.
+To be fair, the checklists still have value, but only if the criteria is distinguishable, meaning that the items are not all functions that every system can do in one way or another.
 This is becoming more and more of an issue since, over the years, vendors have added missing features or simply copied other program’s capabilities.
 In other words from 20,000 feet off the ground, a lot of manufacturing software programs are starting to look alike.

 Using RFPs, RFIs: